The hardcore 4x4 modification is mainly for two things:

 For more information see Tires & Wheels.

-A hardcore 4x4 are setup to be driven over rocks, deep ruts, logs you name it should be protected for it.
+A hardcore 4x4 is set up to be driven over rocks, deep ruts and logs, so it should be armoured up.

 For more detail on bar work and armour click here.

 4: Traction Aids (diff lockers)

 Combine lift and some larger, aggressive tyres with diff lockers, and now you’re REALLY getting into hardcore 4x4 modifications!
 Differential lockers used correctly will help prevent driveline damage, allowing you to crawl slower over technical terrain while maintaining traction at all wheels.